LOGiCS-Project/swri-simple-uam-pipeline/docs/usage/config.md

     - Most important field is `results_dir` which controls where the analysis results are placed when completed. **Most people will need to make this point to their shared directory.**
-- `d2c_worker.conf.yaml` : Controls connections to the message broker and how the worker nodes run.
+- `broker.conf.yaml` : Controls connections to the message broker.
-    - The `broker` and `backend` sections tell both the worker and client how to connect to the message broker. **Most people will need to edit these.**
+    - Root properties tell where to connect to the broker.  **Most people will need to edit these.**
+    - The `backend` section tells both the worker and client how to connect to the backend.
+- `d2c_worker.conf.yaml` : Controls how the worker nodes run.
     - The `service` section determines how the worker node will run as a service.
         - The `auto_start` subfield controls whether the service is configured resume on reboot.